SolaceProducts/pubsubplus-gke-quickstart/README.md

-# Install a Solace Message Router onto a Google Container Engine, (gke), cluster
+# Install a Solace Message Router onto a Google Container Engine (gke), cluster

 ## Purpose of this repository

-This repository expands on [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart) to provide a concrete example of how to deploy a Solace VMR on Google Container Engine on a single node GKE cluster.
+This repository expands on [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart) to provide a concrete example of how to deploy a Solace VMR in standalone non-HA configuration on Google Container Engine on a single node GKE cluster.

 ## Description of Solace VMR